GemstoneGG/EssentialsX-Folia/README.md

 If you're coming from the original Essentials plugin, EssentialsX is a drop-in replacement for Essentials.
 It does, however, have some new requirements:

-* **EssentialsX requires CraftBukkit, Spigot or Paper to run.** Other server software may work, but these are not tested by the team and we may not be able to help with any issues that occur.
+* **EssentialsX requires CraftBukkit, Spigot, Paper or Folia to run.** Other server software may work, but these are not tested by the team and we may not be able to help with any issues that occur.
 * **EssentialsX currently supports Minecraft versions 1.8.8, 1.9.4, 1.10.2, 1.11.2, 1.12.2, 1.13.2, 1.14.4, 1.15.2,
   1.16.5, 1.17.1, 1.18.2, 1.19.4, and 1.20.1.**